-- 2.2.1 Ford EfW Ltd propose to redevelop the site as a waste treatment facility comprising a WSTF and ERF.
+Ford EfW Ltd propose to redevelop the site as a waste treatment facility comprising a WSTF and ERF.
 The buildings and ancillary structures to be constructed as part of the waste management facility are anticipated to occupy 40% of the site and are summarised as follows:

 - WSTF;

 - ERF, including;

 - Waste reception hall;

 - Incinerator Bottom Ash (IBA) storage area;

-- Boiler hall;
+- Boiler hall:

 - Turbine hall and heat station;

 - Water treatment plant and dirty water pit;

 - Admin and welfare block;

-- Bunker hall, including 14 m deep fuel bunker (floor level 2 m below ground level (mbgl));
+- Bunker hall.

-- Workshops and offices;
+- Offices;

-- Flue Gas Treatment (FGT) plant with stack;
+- Flue Gas Treatment (FGT) plant with stacks;

 - Air Cooled Condenser (ACC) house;

 - Pump houses;

 - Fire tanks;

 - Electricity substation; and

 - Weighbridges.

-- 2.2.2 The remaining 60% of the site will be occupied by external areas which will include hardstanding with limited soft landscaping.
+The remaining 60% of the site will be occupied by external areas and is proposed to predominantly comprise hardstanding, with soft landscaping present at the margins of the site in landscape bunds.
 External areas of the site will include access roads and operational transport routes within the site, car and heavy goods vehicle (HGV) parking spaces, HGV washing areas ramps and pedestrian routes.

-- 2.2.3 A proposed development plan showing the general layout of the proposed development is presented as Appendix B.